Justin-Acosta/campaign-crafter/preferences.md

 - IMPORTANT: Character Descriptions: When describing a character, you MUST include their race, appearance, mannerisms, and tone of voice.
 Include the character's name in parenthesis.

-- IMPORTANT: Show Don't Tell: When creating read-aloud sections, present details by explaining what is happening.
-Focus on describing actions that take place.
-When describing anything, create literal descriptions that appeal to the five senses.
+- IMPORTANT: Show Don't Tell: When describing characters, locations, and events, use sensory descriptions to immerse the players in the experience you're trying to communicate.
-  - good example:
-  > As you walk through the forest, dry, long dead branches occasionally fall from the canopy and you hear a droning guttural groan in the distance.
+  - good example: > As you walk through the forest, dry, long dead branches occasionally fall from the canopy and you hear a droning guttural groan in the distance.
-  - bad example: The forest you're in is old and falling apart.
+  - bad example: > The forest you're in is old and falling apart.
 You hear ominous sounds of undead ghouls in the distance.